scottalmond/EscapeRoom/README.md

 ## Code

 The Python 3 code used within this project was developed by Scott Almond and released under the following license.
-These files contain "Author: Scott Almond" in the header.
+These files contain "Licensed under the Apache License, Version 2.0" in the code header.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)